fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 <!-- In order to save us from this kind of behavior, we have to validate the data that is given to us as in command line.  -->
 In order to prevent this kind of behaviour, we have to validate the data given to us from the command line.

-Improved version of the multiplicator looks like this:
+The improved version of the multiplicator looks like this:

 ```js
 interface MultiplyValues {